-- (1) Effective January 1, 2015, Mr. Underwood was appointed President and Chief Executive Officer of the Corporation.
-Prior to that Mr. Underwood served as President of the Corporation. - (2) Effective January 1, 2016, Ms. Milantoni was appointed Chief Financial Officer and Corporate Secretary of the Corporation, and resigned as Corporate Secretary on May 1, 2018.
-From January 1, 2014 to December 31, 2015, Ms. Milantoni served as Vice President, Finance and Treasurer. - (3) Effective June 1, 2018, Mr. Allcock was appointed Vice President, Information Technology and Transformation.
+- (1) Effective January 1, 2016, Ms. Milantoni was appointed Chief Financial Officer and Corporate Secretary of the Corporation, and resigned as Corporate Secretary on May 1, 2018.
+From January 1, 2014 to December 31, 2015, Ms. Milantoni served as Vice President, Finance and Treasurer. - (2) Effective June 1, 2018, Mr. Allcock was appointed Vice President, Information Technology and Transformation.
 From January 1, 2015 to May 31, 2018, Mr. Allcock served as Vice President, Information Technology.
-Prior to that, Mr. Allcock served as Director of Information Technology, European Operations. - (4) Effective June 1, 2018, Mr. Martin was appointed Vice President of Business Development, Marketing and Contracts.
+Prior to that, Mr. Allcock served as Director of Information Technology, European Operations. - (3) Effective June 1, 2018, Mr. Martin was appointed Vice President of Business Development, Marketing and Contracts.
 From January 1, 2016 to May 30, 2018, Mr. Martin was Vice President, New Business Development.
-Prior to that, Mr. Martin served as Vice President of Business Development for Europe. - (5) Effective May 1, 2018, Mr. Vaughan was appointed Corporate Secretary.
+Prior to that, Mr. Martin served as Vice President of Business Development for Europe. - (4) Effective May 1, 2018, Mr. Vaughan was appointed Corporate Secretary.

-The directors and executive officers of the Corporation, as a group, beneficially own, directly or indirectly, or exercise control or direction over, 45,340,920 Common Shares representing approximately 78.0% of the outstanding Common Shares of the Corporation.
+The directors and executive officers of the Corporation, as a group, beneficially own, directly or indirectly, or exercise control or direction over, 45,331,650 Common Shares representing approximately 79.0% of the outstanding Common Shares of the Corporation.